AhmadSerhall/innovativeML/README.md

 ###  InnovativeML is built using the following technologies:

 - This project leverages the React.js (https://reactjs.org/) which is a javascript library that allows for dynamic interfaces and reusabel ui components and is a versatile, cross-platform technology enabling a unified codebase for applications across mobile, desktop, and web platforms.
-- For persistent storage (database), the app uses the [Hive](https://hivedb.dev/) package which allows the app to create a custom storage schema and save it to a local database.
-- To send local push notifications, the app uses the [flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications) package which supports Android, iOS, and macOS.
-  - 🚨 Currently, notifications aren't working on macOS.
-This is a known issue that we are working to resolve!
-- The app uses the font ["Work Sans"](https://fonts.google.com/specimen/Work+Sans) as its main font, and the design of the app adheres to the material design guidelines.
+- This project utilizes MongoDB 🍃 (https://www.mongodb.com/), a powerful NoSQL database system.
+MongoDB facilitates the storage and retrieval of data in a flexible and scalable manner.
+- Backend Empowered by Node.js 🚀: Efficient, versatile, and high-performing.
+Explore the magic of Node.js: Official Website.

 <br><br>
 <!-- How to run -->
 <img src="./readme/title6.svg"/>